Ezinnem/zinnyshop/README.md

 # ShopMart
-An Online shopping website built using React.js and Firebase.
+An Online shopping website built using React.js and commerceJS.

 # Feature
 1. Admin can post products for sale.